QuTech-Delft/cQASM-spec/docs/language_specification/statements/instructions/unitary_instructions.md

 ## Gate modifiers

-A gate modifier is an operator _Q_ that takes a gate as input and returns a modified gate as output (_Q: gate → gate_).
-_I.e._, it transforms an arbitrary unitary $U$ into $U'$, based on the particular modifier that is applied.
+A gate modifier is an operator _Q_ that takes a gate as input and returns a modified gate as output (_Q: gate → gate_), _i.e._, it transforms an arbitrary unitary $U$ into $U'$, based on the particular modifier that is applied.
 We consider the following gate modifiers:

 - The _inverse_ modifier **`inv`**, which modifies the gate $U$ into $U^\dagger$, _e.g._, **`inv.X q[0]`**.